LIDA-Data-Analytics-Team/laserdocs_test/docs/laser_how_to/laser_transfers.md

 The DAT will then arrange with the data sender to facilitate the transfer, most commonly by inviting them to use the LASER SFT.
 The sender will receive an automated notification inviting them to register use the platform.
 Once registered and logged in they will see a message from a member of the DAT.
 Attaching files to a reply to that message will send them directly to us in LASER.

-## Data/File Export
+## Export

-The DAT can facilitate transfers to third parties and project members directly from the LASER environment.
+The DAT can facilitate transfers of code & data files to third parties and project members directly from the LASER environment.

 To initiate a file export, send an email to the DAT group inbox [dat@leeds.ac.uk](mailto:dat@leeds.ac.uk) making sure to include the following details:
 - the name and email address of the data recipient